KuzneY2K/fs-journal/notes/09-node.md

 Params take out what is in the URL

-ObjectId will always reference from "ref" and always pull data from that.\
+ObjectId will always reference from "ref" and always pull data from that.

+type: schema.types.objectid, ref: 'parent collection'

 request.query can be passed into .find() method

+api/examples?key=value &name=test+query or &key=value <= will turn obj into array

+{ toJSON: {vituals: true} }

+AnimalSchema.virtual('exhibit',
+{
+    THIS schema
+localfield: 'exhibitid'
+REFERENCING other schema
+ref: 'Exhibit',
+from OTHER schema we take _id for THIS schema
+foreignField: "_id",
+justOne: 'true'
+})

+.populate('exhibit') after mongoose method syntax for multiple args loogs like this 'biome emoji'

+get animals from specific exhibit for example

+/:exhibitId/animals

+ternary works better with BOOL